edxu96/RexNet/docs/PhD/outline.md

 ## Outline

-- what: DES-MAS-CDA with ABM
+### What

+- background
+  * electricity market
+  * more penetration of renewable generations
+  * modern power grids are too expensive for rural areas
+  * food and water waste around the world
+- what do we need
+  * special requirements of energy carriers
+  * small-scale participation
+  * small-scale-friendly two-sided market
-  * reservation exchange
+- what: reservation exchange
-  * continuous provision plant
   * forward market
   * fragmentation and hierarchy
 - why CDA market
   * small-scale prosumers cannot participate directly in PDA (one-sided market)
   * flexibility from demand response programs is not enough

-  * more penetration of renewable generations
-  * modern power grids are too expensive for rural areas
+### How

 - why simulation
+  * utility theory is not used
   * analytical solution is hard
   * heterogeneous agents have local information
 - objective
+  * demonstrate the equilibrium quantity discovery ability facing sudden arrivals of new information
   * explore effect of different factors
   * demonstrate the cost allocation
-- how
+- how: DES-MAS-CDA with ABM
-  * different RNGs <wind power output>
+  * different RNGs, wind power output
-  * auxiliary activities <forecast>
+  * auxiliary activities, forecast
+  * continuous provision plant
-  * decision making process <make-take management> <coordination with clients>
+  * decision making process, make-take management
+  * coordination with clients
 - literature
   * supply chain management
   * control